-- Develop a walking path around the foreshore of Coles Bay. - Develop walking paths around Swanwick providing better connections and recreation opportunities within town. - Investigate further boat parking areas for Coles Bay - Provide easy cycle access between Coles Bay and Swanwick initially as an on-road option with a long term goal to provide an off-road solution.
-Investigate long term feasibility of a cycle bridge connection between Swanwick to Dolphin Sands to encourage cycle tourists. - Encourage the provision of a shuttle bus accessing the Freycinet National Park and investigate overflow parking in the adjacent Horse Paddock. - Provide for greater connectivity of existing footpaths in Coles Bay.
+Develop a walking path around the foreshore of Coles Bay.

+- - Develop walking paths around Swanwick providing better connections and recreation opportunities within town. - Investigate further boat parking areas for Coles Bay - Provide easy cycle access between Coles Bay and Swanwick initially as an on-road option with a long term goal to provide an off-road solution.
+Investigate long term feasibility of a cycle bridge connection between Swanwick to Dolphin Sands to encourage cycle tourists. - Encourage the provision of a shuttle bus accessing the Freycinet National Park and investigate overflow parking in the vicinity of Coles Bay, such as adjacent to the horse paddock. - Provide for greater connectivity of existing footpaths in Coles Bay.